G Code Quick Reference

 Show Tool Setup / G Code Viewer Screens

 This group of buttons bring additional screens into view.
 The Tool Setup Screen is used to configure the system's parameters.
-Machine Axis distance/velocity/accelerations.
+Machine Axis resolution/velocity/accelerations.
 M Code and User Button Actions Actions, Tool and Setup definition files, and Jog Button and Joystick rates.
 The G Code Viewer Screen allows real-time, 3D viewing of the machine tool paths either during actual machine operation or during simulation.

 The Edit Window displays the loaded G-Code and allows editing.
 G-Code color syntax highlighting makes the code more readable.
 A right mouse click will bring up the context menu shown.